Notes from Saly: Ideas, Nerves, and Everything in Between

 Arriving in Saly: Learning in the Gaps

 The retreat itself lasted three days.
-What stayed with me went beyond the agenda.
+What stayed with me went well beyond the agenda.

 Figure 1: Charlotte with fellow Partners